 Let’s start with the popularity of podcasts over the past five years.
 Podcast popularity is gauged most often by American surveys and metrics.
 In this case, our gauge is the percentage of Americans 12 years old or older who listen to one podcast per month.
 In 2012, about 14% of that population listened to a podcast.
 But after a mild dip in 2013, that population is now 21%.
 That’s tens of millions of people who listen to at least one podcast every month, giving you a huge potential audience of occasional listeners.
 But podcast listenership isn’t lying stagnant.
 And that’s partly thanks to the rise in podcast hosting platforms.

 Just like videos and images, podcasts need to be hosted somewhere to be distributed.
 Some podcast networks pull from iTunes listings, and others require podcasters to set up their own profiles directly on their network.
 Regardless, iTunes is the crowned king of podcasts.
 In fact, iTunes now has more than 1 billion subscribers worldwide.
 Other networks include Podcast & Radio Addict, which has 10 million app downloads on Android.
 Castbox and Podcast Republic are the next largest with 5 million app downloads, and Podbean has about 1 million total subscribers.
 These are just five podcast distribution networks with diverse users and a huge potential for audiences.
 In fact, making a podcast comes with some significant advantages to your marketing strategy.

 3. Advantages of creating a podcast

-When you create and post your first podcast, you open the door to six major marketing advantages.
+When you invest in podcasting, you open the door to seven major marketing advantages.

 So let’s say you’re a marketer and you’re thinking about podcasting.
 What can you do?